-North Blenheim, New York, United States
+North Blenheim, NY, United States

 The old Blenheim Covered Bridge was once the longest spanning, surviving covered bridge in the world.
 It spanned 210 feet across the Schoharie Creek in North Blenheim, NY.
 The bridge was opened to traffic in 1855 which made it one of the oldest covered bridges in the United States.
 It remained in use for vehicles until 1932 and was maintained as a historic site open to pedestrians until 2011.
 It was declared a National Historic Landmark in 1964.

 In 2011 during Tropical Storm Irene, the Schoharie Creek flooded to record levels and swept the existing structure away and damaged it beyond repair.
 In September of 2017, the Federal Emergency Management Agency (FEMA) approved a $5.8 million plan to completely rebuild the Blenheim Covered Bridge.
 The new bridge will be a direct replica of the old one, but it will be built 15 feet higher to protect against future flooding.
 The new replica bridge is set to open in early 2018.